-Celebrating the CCI’s close partnership since 2014 with both the Arts Council and the British Council of Northern Ireland, we present an soirée of visual arts, literature, music and film from Northern Ireland.
+Celebrating the CCI’s close partnership since 2014 with both the Arts Council and the British Council of Northern Ireland, we present an evening of visual arts, literature, music and film from Northern Ireland.

-On the evening, we also launch a podcast series “Nothing lasts forever…" curated by Nora Hickey M'Sichili and writer Neil Hegarty, responding to the centenary of Irish Partition and the creation of Northern Ireland.
-This series consists of audio essays commissioned by the CCI from writers with close ties to Northern Ireland, with
+This evening, we also launch a publication "Impermanence" curated by Nora Hickey M'Sichili and writer Neil Hegarty, responding to the centenary of Irish Partition and the creation of Northern Ireland.

 Concert of Dani Larkin at 8.30pm